wltjr/turbopi_ros/README.md

 This project aims to get all functionality of the TurboPi robot running on [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/), along with an RPLidar for SLAM.
+The project is a work in progress, used to learn ROS 2, as well as for upcoming research work into SLAM, navigation without GPS or Compass, dynamic path planning with encountering unknown newly discovered obstacles, and other research topics.

 ![TurboPi in Gazebo](https://github.com/wltjr/turbopi_ros/assets/12835340/5c2e2cf6-8c80-49ee-b0a9-a5a6e4211558)